Okay. Roll up your sleeves!

 Very different.

 With Supplements, we can use any Medicare provider.
-Anywhere.
+Anywhere in the US.

-If there's a specialist in Arizona for a given ailment, you can see them (assuming Medicare provider).
+If there's a specialist in Arizona for a given illness, you can see them (assuming Medicare provider).

 You can take the policy with you if you move.
 In or out of the State.